dannyarku/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that compiles a C file and creates an executable named cisfun.

-The C file name will be saved in the variable
+Write a C programme that prints exactly 'Programming is like building a multilingua puzzle, followed by a new line